23 May Trump’s Deportations as an Emerging Crime Against Humanity

 This author has already mentioned Dreamers above, who are protected from deportation, yet there are reports that some of them have been removed.

 Asylum seekers, particularly Venezuelan migrants, have been deported by invoking the 1798 Alien Enemies Act.
-Merwil Gutiérrez, a 19-year-old Venezuelan asylum seeker mistakenly detained and deported to El Salvador, where he remains imprisoned.
+Merwil Gutiérrez, a 19-year-old Venezuelan asylum seeker was mistakenly detained and deported to El Salvador, where he remains imprisoned.
 Gutiérrez had no criminal record and was awaiting a court date for his asylum claim.

-In many of these cases, there is little to no evidence that the individuals had done any of the acts that are alleged to serve as the basis for the removal, with reports that deportations could even be based merely on AI decision-making or doctored photographs.
+In many of these cases, there is little to no evidence that the individuals have done any of the acts that are alleged to serve as the basis for the removal, with reports that deportations could even be based merely on AI decision-making or doctored photographs.
 In the deportation of Abrego Garcia, the Government admitted that “ICE [Immigration and Customs Enforcement] was aware of his protection from removal” and that he “was removed to El Salvador because of an administrative error.”

 Deportation as a Crime Against Humanity